-The integration scheme between PKC and NHS Tayside sets out the key governance arrangements.
+The integration scheme arrangement between PKC and NHS Tayside sets out the key governance arrangements.
 The Board is responsible for establishing arrangements for ensuring the proper conduct of the affairs of the IJB and for monitoring the adequacy of these arrangements.

 The Board and Audit and Performance Committee hold meetings on a regular basis throughout the year.
 We review minutes from each to assess their effectiveness.
 We also periodically attend meetings of the Audit and Performance Committee for the purpose of presenting our findings and statutory reports.
 From attendance at these meetings, we consider scrutiny to be effective.
+For 2020-21 all Board meetings were attended remotely by all participants.

-The IJB used CIPFA Guidance: Delivering Good Governance in Local Government Framework to review its governance arrangements, and this included carrying out a self assessment review of the IJB's governance arrangements.
+The IJB used CIPFA Guidance: Delivering Good Governance in Local Government Framework to review its governance arrangements, and this included carrying out a self-assessment review of the IJB's governance arrangements.
 This provided assurance that key governance policies and arrangements are in place, and an improvement action was identified for any high or medium risk findings.

-During June 2020, a working group of Board members and officers met to being a review of the governance structure and Standing orders.
-The working group agreed to develop key themes, and present to the IJB by November 2020.
-This work remains ongoing.
+During March 2020, a working group of Board members and officers met to being a review of the governance structure and Standing orders.
+The working group agreed to develop key themes.
+There has been some progress; there is now a member of the public on the Board, and another recognised as a substitute.
+However, there remains key differences in priorities between and within NHS and Council members which require compromise to deliver an improved framework based on the evolution of the IJB since inception.